Asymptotics of characters of symmetric groups related to Stanley character formula: Technical estimates

 In order to reconstruct tree $G$ from $\Gobciete$ we have to specify if the root of $G$ is a decorated vertex or not.
 Furthermore we have to specify places in which we will add missing $l$ leaves to the tree $\Gobciete$ (note that $l\leq k+1-s$); it is easy to see that this is equivalent to specifying a partition $l=a_1+\cdots+a_{2s-1}$, where $a_1,\dots,a_{2s-1}\geq 0$ are integers.
 It follows that the number of choices is bounded from above by

-A minimal factorisation is determined by its bicolored graph with a marked edge, for example the one linking the two cycles containing $1$ \cite{GouldenJackson1992}.
-With our construction, the coloring is determined by the root which is always white (i.e. a cycle of $\sigma_1$) and the marked edge is its left-most edge.
+A minimal factorisation is determined by its bicolored map with a marked edge, for example the one linking the two cycles containing $1$ \cite{GouldenJackson1992}.
+With our construction, the coloring is determined by the root which always belongs to $C(\sigma_1)$ and the marked edge is its left-most edge.

 It follows that the total number of choices is bounded from above by

 \end{proof}